 As well as the above you should:

-- Ensure a test website doesn’t appear in search engine indexes.
-The most secure way is to password protect it or only allow access to certain IP ranges.
+- Ensure test websites and pages don’t appear in search engine indexes.
+The most secure protection for test websites is to password protect or only allow access to certain IP ranges.

 - Check and keep a record of organic keyword rankings.